A Missouri farm with a barn and animals, subject to state farm animal regulations.

 When it comes to farming, advice often travels over the fence line, but not all of it is accurate.
-Myths about a “Right-to-Farm” law providing total immunity or the belief that local rules don’t apply can lead to serious compliance issues.
-The truth is that a specific framework of laws governs what you can and cannot do.
+Believing a “Right-to-Farm” law gives you total immunity or that local rules don’t apply can lead to serious legal trouble.
+The reality is a specific framework of laws governs what you can and cannot do.
 To operate with confidence, you need facts, not folklore.
-We’re here to clear up the confusion surrounding the farm animal regulations Missouri has established.
-This guide debunks common misconceptions and provides a straightforward look at the actual rules for animal care, transport, and disposal.
+We’re here to clear up the confusion around the animal regulations Missouri has established.
+This guide debunks common misconceptions and gives you a straightforward look at the actual rules for animal care, transport, and disposal.

 Key Takeaways